-Scalr reports provide administrators with visibility into information across environments and workspaces so that they can easily find information about outliers, non-compliant Terraform deployment, etc in a single place.
+Scalr reports provide administrators with visibility into information across environments and workspaces so that they can easily find information about outliers, non-compliant Terraform or OpenTofu deployment, etc in a single place.
 This will save you time from searching through lower-level objects like workspaces and runs.
 Each report has drill-down capabilities as well to make them very actionable.

 See more here: